nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/nuxeo-elements/nuxeo-elements-tutorial.md

     $ polymer serve
     ```

     The produced application based on [Polymer Starter Kit](https://developers.google.com/web/tools/polymer-starter-kit/) can also be extended using the [Polymer CLI](https://github.com/Polymer/polymer-cli).
-And it helps you as a starting point for building web applications with Polymer and can be deployed like all [Nuxeo Bundles]({{page page='understanding-bundles-deployment'}})
+And it helps you as a starting point for building web applications with Polymer and can be deployed like all [Nuxeo Bundles]({{page page='understanding-bundles-deployment'}}).

-4. Build the Nuxeo Bundle containing the Polymer Application.
+5. Build the Nuxeo Bundle containing the Polymer Application:

     ```bash
     $ mvn package